awsdocs/amazon-rds-user-guide/doc_source/CHAP_PostgreSQL.md

 ##### ALTER ENUM for PostgreSQL<a name="PostgreSQL.Concepts.General.FeatureSupport.AlterEnum"></a>

-Amazon RDS PostgreSQL versions 9\.6\.2 and 9\.5\.6 and later support the ability to alter enumerations\.
+Amazon RDS for PostgreSQL versions 9\.6\.2 and 9\.5\.6 and later support the ability to alter enumerations\.
 This feature is not available in other versions on Amazon RDS\.

 The following code shows an example of altering an enum value\.